-Author/ Year/ Country/ Study Design/ N ry/ Study Study Summary Moderate to Severe ABI Andersson et al. (2017) Sweden Cohort N=95Population: 95 individuals with TBI, GCS ≤8 Follow-up: 1 yr and 10-15 yr post injury Findings: There was no significant difference in GOS scores from 1yr and 10-15yr post ABI.
-Pc GOS scores were correlated to age at both 1 yr (p<0.001), and 10-15 yr (p=0.021).
-At 10-15 yr Klonoff et al. (2001) USA N=164 Population: 164 patients with ABI (TBI=113).
-Follow-up: 11 yr.
-Findings: At follow-up, 83.5% were productive in some capacity; 46.3% were gainfully employed full-time, 11.6% were in full-time school or school/work, 9.2% were in part-time gainful work or school, and 12.2% worked as volunteers.
+Author Year Title Study Summary Country Sample Size Moderate to Severe ABI Population: 50 individuals with moderate-severe TBI.
+Grauwmeijer et al. (2018) The Netherlands N=119 Follow-up: 10yr post-injury.
+Findings: 20% of individuals at the 10yr follow-up showed symptoms of depression on the CES-D. These patients were more often admitted to rehabilitation or nursing homes and had more psychiatric symptoms at initial hospital discharge (p<0.05).
+Individuals with depressive symptoms demonstrated significantly worse scores in 6/8 SF-36 subdomains as well as on the physical component and mental component summary scores (p=0.001, p=0.008).
+Patients with depressive symptoms reported more subjective cognitive complaints with the CFQ; however, they did not perform any worse on neuropsychological tests - except for the d2 test - than those without symptoms.
+Andersson et al. Population: 95 individuals with TBI, GCS ≤8 (2017) Follow-up: 1yr and 10-15yr post injury Sweden Findings: There was no significant difference in GOS scores from 1yr and 10-15yr post ABI.
+Poorer N=95 GOS scores were correlated to age at both 1yr (p<0.001), and 10-15yr (p=0.021).
+At 10-15yr follow-up, 70% of patients reported mental fatigue.
+From first to second follow-up, the TBI group had significantly higher rates of mortality (p<0.001, p<0.001) compared to healthy controls.
+Population: 164 patients with ABI (TBI=113).
+Klonoff et al. Follow-up: 11yr.
+(2001) Findings : At follow-up, 83.5% were productive in some capacity; 46.3% were gainfully employed USA full-time, 11.6% were in full-time school or school/work, 9.2% were in part-time gainful work or N=164 school, and 12.2% worked as volunteers.
 16.5% were not productive in any capacity.
 Additionally, younger age (p=0.009), being male (p=0.025), and higher staff working alliance ratings of patients (p=0.024) and their families (p=0.017) were associated with better vocational/school outcomes.
-Severe ABI Author/ Year/ Country/ Study Design/ N Study Summary Possl et al. (2001) Germany N=43 Population: 43 participants with severe ABI.
-Follow-up: 7-8yr.
-Findings: At follow-up, 37% had achieved stable re-employment at pre injury levels, 16% had achieved stable re-employment with work modifications, 19% continued to have persistent vocational adjustment problems, and 28% opted for retirement.
-Johnson (1998) UK N=64 Population: 64 patients with severe head injury.
-Follow-up: 10 yr or more.
-Findings: At follow-up, 42% had re-established employment, 20% had an irregular pattern of work, and the remainder were not in the workforce.
+Severe ABI Author Year Title Country Study Summary Sample Size - Population: 43 participants with severe ABI.
+Possl et al. Follow-up: 7-8yr.
+(2001) Findings: At follow-up, 37% had achieved stable re-employment at pre injury levels, 16% had Germany achieved stable re-employment with work modifications, 19% continued to have persistent N=43 vocational adjustment problems, and 28% opted for retirement.
+Johnson Population: 64 patients with severe head injury.
+(1998) Follow-up: 10yr or more.
+UK Findings: At follow-up, 42% had re-established employment, 20% had an irregular pattern of N=64 work, and the remainder were not in the workforce.
+Wilson Population: 25 patients.
+(1992) Follow-up: 5-10yr.
+UK Findings: At follow-up, 81% were living in their own homes either alone, with relatives, or with N=25 friends.
+Those remaining were in long-term residential care, residential college, or warden controlled accommodation.
+42% were in paid employment; 1 of 11 were in paid employment that 1 was comparable to their pre injury status.